johnBuffer/Vue-MongoQueryBuilder/README.md

 *  An EXPRESSION is a CONDITION on a field of the database's object
 *  A GROUP is a set of EXPRESSIONS separated by an OPERATOR ('OR' or 'AND')

-You can create nested blocks.
+You may create nested blocks and reorganize them using drag and drop.
-It is possible to reorganize blocks by dragging them.

 ## Example